Welcome to the Summer term!

+Over the next nine weeks Westall class will be following a unit of work called `Building a Village’ that focuses on different types of settlement around the world.
 This unit of work is part of the International Primary Curriculum.
-This curriculum sets out very clearly what children will learn – the learning goals – in three different areas:
+This new curriculum sets out very clearly what children will learn through learning goals, these are split into three different areas:

-Each unit of work is based around specific targets derived from the learning goals for one or more of the subjects.
+Each unit of work is based around specific targets derived from the learning goals for one or more of the subjects based on National Curriculum.
+During this unit we will be focusing on Geography, History, Technology, Science, Society and International studies.

 In Geography, we’ll be finding out: